 Apartments - brown

 INDUSTRIAL - purple

 - The sign must be prominently displayed on the property and legible from abutting roadways.
 If the property abuts more than one major roadway, and the subdivision is of substantial size, a sign will be required for each frontage on a major roadway.

-- Staff of Infrastructure and Development Services - Planning Division will assist in choosing a suitable location or locations if requested.
+- Staff of Planning and Development Services - Planning Division will assist in choosing a suitable location or locations if requested.

-- Prior to the proposed plan being circulated, Infrastructure and Development Services - Planning Division must be in possession of a coloured photograph which shows the sign or signs on the property.
+- Prior to the proposed plan being circulated, Planning and Development Services - Planning Division must be in possession of a coloured photograph which shows the sign or signs on the property.